troglobit/finit/docs/config.md

 exec /usr/bin/program $OPTIONS
 ```

-*Note, that the example sets `<!>` to denote that it doesn't support SIGHUP.
-That
+**Note:**, that the example sets `<!>` to denote that it doesn't support
-way Finit will stop/start such the service instead of sending SIGHUP at
+  `SIGHUP`.
+That way Finit will stop/start such the service instead of
-restart/reload.*
+  sending SIGHUP at restart/reload.

 Syntax
 ------